wqking/obfupy/doc/scaffolding.md

 The file `examples/scaffolding.py` is a ready to use scaffolding script.
 You can execute it from command line to obfuscate some code and experience how to it work.
 You can also copy it as a template to make the obfuscator script for your own projects.

-To execute it, in console, run,
+To execute it, in terminal, run,
 ```
 python examples/scaffolding.py INPUT_PATH OUTPUT_PATH
 ```